The Pure derived category of quasi-coherent sheaves: Introduction

-By \cite{TT}, $\mathfrak{Qco}X$ is a locally finitely presented Grothendieck category.
-It is a natural framework to define the categorical pure exact sequences (see \cite{Cr94}, \cite{AR94}).
-Recall that, a short exact sequence $\CE$ of quasi-coherent $\CO_X$-modules is called categorical pure if for any finitely presented quasi-coherent $\CO_X$-module $\CG$, $\mathrm{Hom}_{\CO_X}(\CG,\CE)$ is exact.
+Assume that $X$ is a quasi-compact and quasi-separated scheme.
+By \cite{TT}, $\mathfrak{Qco}X$ is a locally finitely presented Grothendieck category and so, it is a natural framework to define the categorical pure exact sequences (see \cite{Cr94}).
+Recall that, a short exact sequence $\CL$ of quasi-coherent $\CO_X$-modules is called categorical pure if for any finitely presented quasi-coherent $\CO_X$-module $\CG$, $\mathrm{Hom}_{\CO_X}(\CG,\CL)$ is exact.
 The pure derived category with respect to this exact structure, denoted by $\D_{\mathrm{cpur}}(X)$, is defined by \cite{Ne90}.
-It is studied in more details by several authors (\cite{K12}, \cite{Sto14}, \cite{Gi15}, \cite{ZH16}).
+In affine case, when $R$ is a ring, the pure derived category of $R$ was first introduced in \cite{CH02} by formally inverting pure homological isomorphisms.
+In non-affine case, $\D_{\mathrm{cpur}}(X)$ is studied in more details by several authors (see \cite{K12}, \cite{Sto14}, \cite{Gi15}, \cite{ZH16}).
 Another pure exact structure on $\mathfrak{Qco}X$ is defined by tensor pure exact sequences.
-Recall that, a short exact sequence $\CE$ is called tensor pure if for any quasi-coherent $\CO_X$-module $\CG$, $\CG\otimes_{\CO_X}\CE$ is exact.
+Recall that, a short exact sequence $\CL$ of quasi-coherent $\CO_X$-modules is called tensor pure if for any quasi-coherent $\CO_X$-module $\CG$, $\CG\otimes_{\CO_X}\CL$ is exact.
 The pure derived category with respect to this exact structure is defined by \cite{Ne90} and denoted by $\DPACX$.
-It was first appeared in \cite{EGO14}.
+This category was first appeared in \cite{EGO14}.
+These pure derived categories encouraged us to ask the following question.